raviallipilli/zellisnhr-project/README.md

 - User can access their profile or edit their info
 - User also has the ability to upload files, save/edit, also it is downloadable as well as has delete feature
 - the following file extensions are allowed .doc,.docx, .jpg, .jpeg, .csv, .pdf, .rtf
+- Password reset and recovery is included with phpmailer

 -----------------------------------------------------------------------------------------